aspenmesh/aspenmesh-collector/INSTALL.md

-## Install the Aspenmesh collector
+## Installing the Aspenmesh collector

+### Paste the following commands into your terminal.
+Be sure to replace your api key!

     kubectl create ns aspenmesh